nadduli/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 File 7-print_diagonal.c is a function that draws a diagonal line on the terminal.
 File 8-print_square.c is a function that prints a square, followed by a new line.
 File 9-fizz_buzz.c is a program that prints the numbers from 1 to 100, followed by a new line, but for multiples of three prints Fizz instead of the number and for the multiples of five prints Buzz
+File 10-print_triangle.c is a function that prints a triangle, followed by a new line.